Constructing Decision Trees from Data Streams: Introduction

-Compared to the work of Domingos and Hulten \cite{DomingosH00}, our work does not assume that the data stream is infinite.
-We also do not make the i.i.d. assumption.
-This is useful in scenarios such as when the data stream is collected in a time-dependent manner and the distribution of the data changes over time.
-For example, data that are collected in the morning might be have different distribution compared to data collected in the evening.
+Compared to these works, our approach does not assume an infinite data stream.
+Additionally, we do not rely on the i.i.d. assumption, making our method more applicable to scenarios where data streams are collected in a time-dependent manner and the data distribution evolves over time.
 Furthermore, we also consider the regression problem.

-Essentially, our work builds a depth-1 tree for both classification and regression in the streaming and MPC models.
-Thus, to construct a deeper tree, we can repeatedly apply our algorithm to build a deeper tree using any decision tree learning algorithm of interest such as ID3 \cite{Quinlan93}, C4.5 \cite{Quinlan93}, or CART \cite{BreimanFOS84} with additional passes through the data stream.
-We remark that the problem of computing the optimal decision tree is generally NP-Hard \cite{HyafilR76, Murthy98}.

-If the observations and labels are i.i.d., our algorithm can be extended to build a tree by utilizing batches of observations to determine the optimal splits as the tree grows.
-In this case, our approach also accommodates the regression problem.
-Moreover, our work quantifies the ``error'' at each node in the tree, offering an advantage when one does not wish to benchmark against a specific tree learning algorithm as done in \cite{DomingosH00}.
+Our algorithms come with provable guarantees.